Netflix’s new food documentary Street Food (Volume 1: Asia) featured multiple South-East Asian countries, but Malaysia was not one of them.

 What Malaysia offers

-From the first day Netflix released the full trailer, many Malaysian foodies have taken it to Twitter to express their disappointment over Malaysia being completely overlooked.
+From the first day Netflix released the full trailer, many Malaysian foodies have taken to Twitter to express their disappointment over Malaysia being completely overlooked.

 While some sarcastically questioned whether people in the world knew of Malaysia’s existence, the others were plain angry.